NASA Astronaut Group 8: Equal employment opportunity at NASA

 The enactment of the Equal Employment Opportunity Act of 1972 gave teeth to the promise of the Civil Rights Act of 1964 to address the persistent and entrenched employment discrimination against women, African Americans and other minority groups in American society.
 Specifically, it empowered the Equal Employment Opportunity Commission to take enforcement action against individuals, employers, and labor unions that violated the employment provisions of the 1964 Act, and expanded the jurisdiction of the commission to deal with them.
 It also extended the scope of affirmative action, mandating that all executive branch agencies also comply with the act.
 Supporters of the legislation hoped that it would spur social change, but culture was not so easily changed.
-Women in science and engineering still found the culture off-putting, and while colleges dramatically increased their enrolment of women in these fields, many women found themselves in classrooms mostly filled with men, some of whom were openly hostile to their presence.
+Women in science and engineering still found the culture off-putting, and while colleges dramatically increased their enrollment of women in these fields, many women found themselves in classrooms mostly filled with men, some of whom were openly hostile to their presence.
 Although in the early 1970s women received 40 percent of the PhDs awarded in biology, they represented just 4 percent of those in engineering; the 10 percent mark was not reached until the 1990s, by which time African Americans were awarded 2 percent of doctorates in all fields of science and engineering.

 The National Aeronautics and Space Administration (NASA) was no paragon of diversity in 1972.
 Most of its twelve major facilities were located in the southern United States.
-Eight of them had created equal employment/affirmative action offices, but the staff of six of them was entirely white.
+Eight of them had created equal employment/affirmative action offices, but six of them were entirely staffed by white people.
 In 1971, the Administrator of NASA, James C. Fletcher, appointed Ruth Bates Harris, an African-American, as NASA's Director of Equal Employment Opportunity (EEO), but before she commenced work on 4 October 1971, Fletcher demoted her to deputy director, and reduced her responsibility to dealing with contractors only.
 In 1973, 5.6 percent of NASA staff were minorities, and 18 percent were women at a time when the United States federal civil service averages were 20 and 34 percent respectively.
 Although NASA employed 4,432 women, only 310 were in science and engineering, of which just four were in the top grades, counting Harris.
 Although it could be argued that women and minorities were under-represented in the aerospace engineering industry as a whole, NASA was no better at recruiting women as lawyers than as scientists, and while minorities were well represented in the ranks of NASA's janitors (69 percent), it employed no women to perform this work.
 The Kennedy Space Center had 43 grades of secretaries so women could be promoted without reaching management levels.